jpravetz/epdoc-strava/README.md

 * Return details for an athlete
 * Return your list of bikes (currently not working)
-* Generate a KML file that contains activity routes for the range of dates and/or starred segements and corresponding segment efforts with the date range.
+* Generate a KML file that contains activity routes for the range of dates and/or starred segments and corresponding segment efforts within the date range.

 Notes: